pomme-clic/s-money-documentation/docs/usecases/webhooks/webhooks.md

 # WebHook Manager
 ## Description
-The Xpollens webhook manager is a centralized system hosted at XPollens in charge of sending asynchronous notifications based on events to the parner information system.
+The Xpollens webhook manager is a centralized system hosted at Xpollens in charge of sending asynchronous notifications based on events to the parner information system.

 > ie
 >